Careers and Employability Service

 - Online advice – Send us your careers questions through MyCareer by clicking on 'Queries' and selecting 'submit a query'.

 - Events, workshops and courses – Take a look at your events calendar on MyCareer to find out what events are coming up.
-Due to the current restrictions only virtual events will be listed at this time.

 The Careers and Employability Service provides information, advice and guidance for part-time work, placements, volunteering and graduate schemes and jobs on the following areas: